AndrewThien/Your-Language-Lounge/README.md

 # Your Language Lounge

-This is my first website built using Django framework.
+This is my first website built using the Django framework.
 The website can be used as a promotion page for a language center with much information about their values, teachers, courses, etc. Also, there is a section containing English Learning materials and related posts.
-A small survey is included at the end of each material and this will enable users to know other users' opinion about the post.
+A small survey is included at the end of each material and this will enable users to know other users' opinions about the post.

-All the buttons and layout are designed nicely and aim to facilitate user's intuitive behaviour.
-Also, log in is required before answering the question in the survey.
-Those are a few of noticeable features of this website.
+All the buttons and layouts are designed nicely and aim to facilitate the user's intuitive behaviour.
+Also, logging in is required before answering the question in the survey.
+Those are some of noticeable features of this website.

 ## Installation <a name="installation"/>